anydotcrypto/metatransactions/docs/EIP-proposal.md

 If both checks pass, then the target contract is invoked with the desired calldata and the signer's address is set as msg.sender.
 Of course, the new opcode requires long-term storage to keep track of the latest replay protection used (e.g. it is achieved with a single mapping that links the signer's address to the latest nonce).

 For the replay protection, we propose using [MultiNonce](https://github.com/PISAresearch/metamask-comp/tree/master#multinonce).
-Conceptually, the user has a list of nonce queues and in each queue the nonce must strictly increment by one.
+Conceptually, the user has a list of nonce queues and in each queue the nonce must strictly be incremented by one.
 MultiNonce supports up to N concurrent transactions at any time and potentially requires the same storage as a single nonce queue.

 For the interface, we propose:

 ```
-targetContract.callWithSigner(callData, value, replayProtection, signature,  signer)
+targetContract.callWithSigner(gasLimit)(callData, replayProtection, signature,  signer)
 ```

 It has the following parameters:

 - `targetContract`: Address of the target contract.
 Same as CALL.
-- `calldata`: Encoded function name and data.
+- `gasLimit`: Maximum allocation of gas.
 Same as CALL.
-- `value`: Quantity of ETH to send in WEI.
+- `calldata`: Encoded function name and data.
 Same as CALL.
 - `replayProtection`: Encoded replay protection of two nonces (queue and queueNonce)
 - `signature`: Authorised command signed by the user
 - `signer`: Externally owned account address